datafold-dev/datafold/doc/source/contributing.rst

 Setting up *datafold* for development
 -------------------------------------

-This section describes all steps for code development and should be read before contributing.
-The *datafold* repository must be cloned via ``git`` (see section to install *datafold* from source above).
+This section describes all steps for code development.

 Quick set up
 ^^^^^^^^^^^^

-The following bash commands include all steps described in detail below for a quick set up.
+The following bash script includes all steps, which are detailed below.

 .. tabbed:: pip